acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 * `*.x[ms]l` (files ending in “.x” followed by “m” or “s” followed by “l”, e.g., XML and XSLT files, but not XProc)

 ### Regex vs globbing

+We will see what regex is in the following session.

 * Regex: `*` and `?` are repetition indicators for the preceding item
 * Globbing: `*` and `?` are wildcards